flyingwolfz/CCNN-CGH/README.md

 pip install scikit-image
 ```

 The environment has been tested in Windows 10 and Ubuntu 20.04 in 2022.7.
-We use python 3.9, Pytorch 1.10. opencv is used to operate images, other libraries are not essentional to run our model.
-This environment also supports HoloNet, Holo-encoder.
-Newer versions of Pytorch may also work.
+We use python 3.9, Pytorch 1.10.

 ## 2. Run CCNN-CGH

-For better compatibility with complex values, we use an old version of complexPyTorch from https://github.com/wavefrontshaping/complexPyTorch.
+For better compatibility with complex values, we use complexPyTorch from https://github.com/wavefrontshaping/complexPyTorch.
 Their new version should also work.

 Change the file path in the code.